nrc-cnrc/OpenStudio-Measures/measures/nrc_create_geometry/tests/README.md

 | sideload |false |

 ## 9 - test argument ranges--48

+This test was expected to generate an error and it did.

 | Test Argument | Test Value |
 | ------------- | ---------- |
 | building_shape |Rectangular |